jsheemskerk/Attacking-Lightning-s-anonymity/README.md

 To read out the evaluation metrics used in the results section, you can use the 'results.py' file.
 This file requires some transaction data.
-Either this data can be generated, or oyu can use the pre-generated data used in the paper.
+Either this data can be generated, or you can use the pre-generated data used in the paper.
 This data can be found in 'results/paper'.

 To read the data from these simulations, simply change line 15 to the path of the file you would like to read.